 How can you select your car insurance coverage?

 Each state has its own minimum car insurance requirements and limits, so as a baseline, you'll need at least as much coverage as your state requires simply to be legal on the road.
 However, it's not wise to simply buy the minimum coverage required as you'll likely be underinsured in the event of a costly accident, and you won't have any protection for your own vehicle with the minimum coverage.

-States typically require some combination of the following coverages: bodily injury liability insurance, property damage liability insurance, uninsured/underinsured motorist coverage, personal injury protection and medical payments (PIP).
+States typically require some combination of the following coverages: bodily injury liability insurance, property damage liability insurance, uninsured motorist coverage/underinsured motorist coverage, personal injury protection, and medical payments coverage (PIP).

 Additionally, if you currently lease or finance your vehicle, you may be required to purchase collision and/or comprehensive insurance.
 Geico has a helpful coverage calculator that tells you what coverages and limits you should buy based on a few data points you enter.

-It’s important to understand what each of these coverages protect you from and what the limits mean.
-In the section below, we’ve explained the different car insurance coverages you can choose from.
+It's important to understand what each of these coverages protects you from and what the limits mean.
+In the section below, we've explained the different car insurance coverages you can choose from.

 Bodily injury liability: Bodily injury liability, which is a required coverage in nearly every state, pays for expenses resulting from injuries sustained by the other vehicle's driver and any passengers in an accident the policyholder is found at fault for.
 Many industry experts recommend $100,000 bodily injury liability per person and $300,000 bodily injury liability per accident for sufficient coverage.
 Read more about bodily injury liability insurance.